clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

 - [x] **Create a Doubly Linked List** - ✅ Completed with 100% test coverage implementing bidirectional linked list with add/remove methods and proper head/tail maintenance
-- [ ] Reverse a Doubly Linked List
+- [x] **Reverse a Doubly Linked List** - ✅ Completed with 100% test coverage implementing reverse method with comprehensive pointer swapping and head/tail maintenance

 #### Binary Tree Data Structures

-- [ ] Add a New Element to a Binary Search Tree
+- [x] **Add a New Element to a Binary Search Tree** - ✅ Completed with 100% test coverage implementing recursive insertion algorithm maintaining BST invariant with comprehensive duplicate handling
-- [ ] Find the Minimum and Maximum Value in a Binary Search Tree
+- [x] **Find the Minimum and Maximum Value in a Binary Search Tree** - ✅ Completed with 100% test coverage implementing efficient iterative traversal leveraging BST property for O(h) time and O(1) space complexity
 - [ ] Check if an Element is Present in a Binary Search Tree
 - [ ] Check if Tree is Binary Search Tree
 - [ ] Find the Minimum and Maximum Height of a Binary Search Tree